KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 ![](recap-of-djangocon-us-2023-images/me-and-jon.jpg)

 <!--
-https://2023.djangocon.us/talks/empathetic-testing-developing-with-compassion-and-humility/
+I was intrigued about the subject https://2023.djangocon.us/talks/empathetic-testing-developing-with-compassion-and-humility/

 Marc Gibbons
 Lymphoma
-At the end of his talk, Marc revealed that days before the conference, he'd gotten a clean bill of health.
-At lunch, I had the opportunity to learn more
 -->

+At the end of his talk, Marc revealed that just days before the conference, he'd gotten a clean bill of health.
+I ate lunch with Marc and had the opportunity to learn more about his journey and how his perspective on life has changed over time.
+Thank you for sharing, Marc!

 <!--
 https://2023.djangocon.us/talks/decoding-ddd-a-three-tiered-approach-to-django-projects/